MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [ ] Equation numbering
 - [ ] Italic font
 - [ ] Bullet lists with indentation of level 5 and above
-- [ ] Specific parts of embedded notes (e.g. if the embedded note is "![[note_name# Some note section]]", the script would still paste the entire content of that note)
 - [ ] Remove markdown comments from embedded notes

 ## Niche/rarely encountered functionalities